sflavelle/neurariodotcom/pages/04.writing/02.begin-again/default.md

 This has been written with the assumption that the reader may already know the Splatoon series - I don't know if it's readable to those who don't know the games.

-The story as published can be read here, or on [FanFiction.net](https://www.fanfiction.net/s/13397436/1/Begin-Again-Chronicles-of-an-Ex-Human-In-Inkopolis) as one entry.
+The story as published can be read here, at [Fanfiction Online](https://fanfiction.online/story/430427), or on [FanFiction.net](https://www.fanfiction.net/s/13397436/1/Begin-Again-Chronicles-of-an-Ex-Human-In-Inkopolis).

 ## Parts
 <ul>